 It’s been a tough year for For-Profit colleges since the collapse of the majority of them.
 In 2017 Corinthian Colleges Inc. turn into a non-profit but still collapse.
 Now thousands of students were in shock with the news that their colleges were closing, and for the ones that graduated they come to find out their certificate offers little to no value.

-This event led to many students with student loan debt and the question of what they would do with this debt since the college close or their certificate is not accredited.
+This event led to many students with student loan debt and the question of what they would do with this debt since the college was closed or their certificate is not accredited.

 While there is not a guaranteed student loan forgiveness option for many, there are several other options to conquer your student loan battle continue to read on we will explain all.